There is no denying that pronouns are a hot topic. So what’s the big deal and why is everyone talking about them all of a sudden?

 - The use of a new nickname, which hasn’t been approved!

 The important thing to remember is that we are all individuals, and all of our experiences are different.
-There are no hard and fast rules but in general, if the gender of the person talking to you is clear then use the pronouns associated with their gender.
-If the gender is not clear, ask the question.
+There are no hard and fast rules but in general, if you are unsure, ask.
 I appreciate that this can feel awkward but it is less awkward than getting someone’s pronouns wrong, which can leave them feeling invalidated.

 There are a number of ways you can approach it: